cysouw/diathesis/text/c01_introduction.md

 ### Chained object diathesis {#sec:intro-object-chains}

 Chains of object diatheses (i.e. chains with the object in the middle of the chain) can always be interpreted as a combination of two isolated ('single') diatheses from the previous section.
 However, not all theoretically possible combinations are attested (see [@fig:objectchains]).
-Which chains are attested seems clearly not-random, though I do not have an insightful rationale for the distribution as shown in the figure.
+The pattern of which chains are attested is clearly not-random, though I do not have an insightful rationale for the distribution as shown in the figure.

 ![Attested chains of object diathesis](figures/objectchains.png){#fig:objectchains}